openjdk/guide/src/index.md

     $ git clone git@github.com:JesperIRL/jdk.git
     $ git remote add upstream git@github.com:openjdk/jdk.git

 In the example above I cloned my personal fork of the JDK mainline repository.
 You should of course use your own GitHub username instead.
 Then, by adding a new *remote* named 'upstream', we associate this clone with [openjdk/jdk](https://github.com/openjdk/jdk) as well.
-Doing this will allow the tooling to automatically create a PR request on [openjdk/jdk](https://github.com/openjdk/jdk) whenever you push a change to your personal fork.
+Doing this will allow the tooling to automatically create a PR on [openjdk/jdk](https://github.com/openjdk/jdk) whenever you push a change to your personal fork.
 The way that works is that once you have pushed a change to your private fork, and navigate to the [openjdk/jdk](https://github.com/openjdk/jdk) repository on GitHub, there will be a message saying that you just pushed a change and asking if you want to create a PR.

 The recommendation is to always create a new branch for any change you intend to implement.
 By doing that you can easily work on many different changes in parallel in the same code repository.
 Unless you know what you are doing, the recommendation is also to always base your new branch on the `master` branch.

     $ git checkout master
-    $ git checkout -b my-fix
+    $ git checkout -b JDK-8272373

-Here we `checkout` the `master` branch, this is safe to do even if you already have the `master` branch active.
-Then we create a new branch called `my-fix` and set the repository up to work in that branch.
+Here we first `checkout` the `master` branch, this is safe to do even if you already have the `master` branch active.
+Then we create a new branch called `JDK-8272373` and set the repository up to work in that branch.

 ::: {.box}
 If you're new to git you should read more about how to work with git in one of the many fine git tutorials available on the Internet.
+For instance the [Pro Git book](https://git-scm.com/book/en/v2).
 This guide doesn't aspire to become another git guide.
 :::

 ## Generating an SSH key